Small Ice Cream Shop Competition FAQ

 How does this all work?

 It's actually pretty simple!
-To start, you overnight two pints to our address 2801 Penn Avenue of the flavor you think will win a week before National Ice Cream Day (July 16th, 2017).
+To start, you overnight two pints of the same flavor to our address 2801 Penn Avenue of the flavor you think will win a week before National Ice Cream Day (July 16th, 2017).
 Our judges will sample and score each entry Saturday and Sunday that weekend.
 Winners will be announced 5 pm EST on Sunday!
 The deadline for receiving shipments is Friday July 14th at 5 pm.

 How is the scoring done?